Edward Smith (sea captain): Titanic

-On 10 April 1912, Smith came aboard Titanic at 7 a.m. to prepare for the Board of Trade muster at 8:00 a.m.
-He immediately went to his cabin to get the sailing report from Chief Officer Henry Wilde.
+On 10 April 1912, Smith left his home at 7:00 a.m.
+The local paperboy, 11-year-old Albert Benham, recalled Smith saying "Alright son, I'll take my paper."
+He then proceeded to Berth 44, arriving at 7:30 a.m.
+At 8:00 a.m., he was onboard Titanic to prepare for the Board of Trade muster.
+Passenger Norman Wilkinson, acquainted with Smith, asked a quartermaster for Smith's whereabouts; the quartermaster took him as a friend to the Captain, who was then in his cabin.
+Smith gave Wilkinson a warm welcome but had to admit that he was too busy to conduct them on a personal tour of the liner, instead asking one of the pursers to show them around.
+On the bridge, Smith got the sailing report from Chief Officer Henry Wilde; Smith finished his paperwork up tidily.
 After departure at noon, the huge amount of water displaced by Titanic as she passed caused the laid-up New York to break from her moorings and swing towards Titanic.
 Quick action from Smith helped to avert a premature end to the maiden voyage.

-The first four days of the voyage passed without incident, but on 14 April 1912, Titanic's radio operators received six messages from other ships warning of drifting ice, which passengers on Titanic had begun to notice during the afternoon.
+On the evening of April 12, Smith dined with Bruce Ismay in the first-class restaurant on B Deck.
+On the evening of April 13, in the reception room, Smith entertained a party by telling them the "ship could be cut crosswise in three places and each piece would float".
+On 14 April 1912, Titanic's radio operators received six messages from other ships warning of drifting ice, which passengers on Titanic had begun to notice during the afternoon.